zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Portworx node topology

 Portworx replicated volumes distributes data across failure domains.
-For on-premise installations, this ensures that a power failure to a rack does not result in data unavailability.
+For on-premises installations, this ensures that a power failure to a rack does not result in data unavailability.
 For cloud deployments this ensures data availability across zones.

 #### Topology in cloud environments